 A Phone like a Land Rover

 To begin with at Land Rover; why Land Rover?
 Methinks tis mainly a licensing . marketing consideration, to give the phone a little bit of cachet and use the strength of the Land Rover brand to put the phone on the market.
-There are design elements on the phone that remind you of a Land Rover, the “grill” of the speakers on the front of the phone, the camera that echo’s a Land Rover headlight and on the back lines that are reminiscent of the roof of a Land Rover.
+Land Rover did participate in the developement, and primarily the design of the phone, and you can notice there are design elements on the phone that remind you of a Land Rover, the “grill” of the speakers on the front of the phone, the camera that echo’s a Land Rover headlight and on the back lines that are reminiscent of the roof of a Land Rover.

 And maybe also the “bulkiness”.
 Because it is a sturdy, heavy telephone.
 Especially if you attach the extra battery pack or “Adventure pack” to the rear, it is a pretty clumsy thing that weighs 422 grams.
 That will not fit very easily in your pocket.